fivexl/website/content/blog/container-hardening-guide/index.md

     FROM ghcr.io/fivexl/fivexl/secure-container-image-base:${BASE_IMAGE_TAG} AS runtime
     ```

-5.  **Get rid of any valuable files on disk inside the container** with .dockerignore.
-When building an app, you often store credentials and other important data necessary for a container build.
-You need to clean up .git and .n files, as well as credentials, to prevent an intruder from accessing valuable data easily.
-Run .dockerignore and skip the files.
-Beware of recursive copy.
+5.  **Get rid of any valuable files on disk inside the container with .dockerignore and use secrets mount**.
+When you're creating an app, it's common to store important data like credentials that are necessary for testing or building the application.
+However, it's crucial to make sure that sensitive information like credentials, .env and .git files are cleaned up to prevent unauthorized access.
+It's recommended to use the .dockerignore file to skip these files.
+Be careful not to use the recursive copy option, as this can lead to unintended consequences.
+Additionally, if you need to pass secrets like access tokens or cloud keys to the build process, you can use the secret mount option for the docker build.
+Another option is to pass SSH agent mounts.
+Check out these links for more information: [secret mount option for docker build](https://docs.docker.com/build/building/secrets/) and [SSH agent mounts](https://docs.docker.com/build/building/secrets/#ssh-mounts).
 Example of .dockerignore content:
     ```dockerfile
     # Ignore Git directory
     .git/
     # Ignore all markdown files
     *.md
-    # Ignore all .n files
+    # Ignore all .env files
-    *.n
+    *.env
+    *.env.*
     # Ignore credentials
     credentials.json
     # Ignore temporary files
     *.tmp
     ```
-Also, if you have to pass any kind of secrets to the build process.
-Like tokens to access private libraries or repositories, cloud access keys then use [secret mount option for docker build](https://docs.docker.com/build/building/secrets/), there is also a possibility [to pass SSH agent](https://docs.docker.com/build/building/secrets/#ssh-mounts)

 6.  **Use [lprobe](https://fivexl.io/blog/lprobe/) instead of wget/curl for Health Checks**.
 It's important to note that using the wget and curl commands can create an opportunity for intruders to download and execute additional hacking tools on your system.
 To avoid compromising your security, FivexL has developed an alternative called lprobe, which allows you to securely run health checks.
 This tool is limited to calling only localhost, making it a safer option for your system's security.
     ```dockerfile